ApolloAuto/apollo/modules/perception/README.md

 - [ ] 1.
 Set up the general settings in the configuration file `modules/perception/conf/perception.conf`.
 - [ ] 2.
 Run the command  `./scripts/bootstrap.sh` to launch the web GUI.
 - [ ] 3.
 Select the vehicle model and HD map in the web GUI.
 - [ ] 4.
 Launch the perception module using the command `./scripts/perception.sh start` or by enabling the perception button on the *Module Controller* page of the web GUI.
 The command for stopping perception is `./scripts/perception.sh stop`.
-Note: please do not try to use GUI to enable perception and use script to stop it, vice versa.
+Note: please do not try to use GUI to enable perception but use script to stop it, vice versa.

 - [ ] 5.
 Download the demo data from the Apollo [Open Data Platform](https://console.bce.baidu.com/apollo/task/download).